w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-stop-validating.md

 :::caution Purge keys using the same account that set the keys

-**It is the same account that needs to call the `session.purge_keys()` extrinsic** in order for the correct reference to be removed.
+Make sure to call the session.purge_keys() extrinsic from the same account that set the keys in the first place in order for the correct reference to be removed.
 Calling the `session.purge_keys()` from the wrong account, although it may succeed, will result in a reference on the other account that **cannot** be removed, and as a result that account cannot be reaped.

 :::